lucapette/website/content/writing/utility-modules-arent-useful.md

 have catch-all utility modules and the scenario in which you don't because you're starting from scratch working on a new system.

-## If you already have them, get rid of them
+## If you have them, get rid of them

-The title says it all.
-It's an exercise I put in practice more than once in my career.
+It's never too late to get rid of big catch-all utility modules.
+It's an healthy way to reduce technical debt.
+The goal is to break down a big module into smaller purpose drive modules.

+In practice it means a few things:

+- Some smaller modules will be immediately obvious.
+The ones I run into more often dealt with strings and dates.
+They're also the easier to extract.
+-

-## If you don't, never introduce them
+## If you don't have them, don't introduce them

 ## Purpose driven internal packages work